udaykeith/Meetup-15thOct/README.md

 # Meetup-15thOct

-*The repository include code which was used during the "Python for Fintech" at Byte Academy of October 15th.
-There are 6.py files and one bash file.
+*This repository includes code which was used during the "Python for Fintech" at Byte Academy on October 15th.
+There are six .py files and one bash file.
 Below are brief descriptions for the code in each file - detailed descriptions are given in comments in each file.
 The broad scope of the meetup was to understand how to use the Markit API and stream live stock data into a SQL database.*

 **Description of files**:
 1) run.sh - bash file for running the entire program.
 Run using "./run.sh" on terminal/command prompt